 As of 2014 Nationwide is the world's largest building society.
 They provide a full range of financial services, including loans, mortgages and credit cards.

-Loans displayed have term lengths between minimum 6 months and maximum 5 years and maximum 3.4% APR.
+Loans displayed from 1 company have term lengths between minimum 6 months and maximum 5 years and maximum 3.4% APR.

 Warning: Late repayments can cause you serious money problems.
 For more information see our debt help guides.

 uSwitch Limited is a credit broker, not a lender, for consumer credit products.
 Our services are provided at no cost to you, but we may receive a commission from the companies we refer you to.
 For some loans a broker fee of up to 12.5% may be added to the cost of the loan.

 Nationwide Building Society is a UK based mutual financial institution, and as of 2014 was the world’s largest building society.
 Its headquarters is in Swindon, Wiltshire but it also has an office in the heart of London’s financial district, as well as regional administrative centres in Dunfermline, Bournemouth, and Northampton.

 Nationwide provides a full range of financial services, including loans, mortgages and credit cards, and their total assets in 2014 made them bigger than all of the other 44 building societies in Britain put together.

 The origins of the Nationwide grew out of the Provident Union Building Society founded in Wiltshire in 1846.
 After a series of acquisitions in the nineteenth century, it became known as the Co-operative Permanent Building Society.

 By 1970, the building society had branches across the country, and so changed its name to the Nationwide Building Society.
 In 1987 further expansion came with the Anglia Building Society.